alexorear/TourOfHeroesTut/README.md

-# TourOfHeroesTut
+# Tour O fHeroes Tutorial

-Introduction to Angular Tour Of Heroes Tutorial availible in the getting started section of angular.io
+Introduction to the Angular framework
+Tour Of Heroes Tutorial availible in the getting started section of angular.io